jecki/DHParser/documentation_src/manuals/02_nodetree.rst

     Node-trees that is used when serializing into these formats.
 There is no function to deserialize indented text.

-In order to make parameterizing serialization easier, the Node-class also defines a generic :py:meth:`~nodetree.Node.serialize()`-method next to the more specialized :py:meth:`~nodetree.Node.as_sxpr`-, :py:meth:`~nodetree.Node.as_json`- and
+In order to make it easier to parameterize serialization, the Node-class also defines a generic :py:meth:`~nodetree.Node.serialize()`-method next to the more specialized :py:meth:`~nodetree.Node.as_sxpr`-, :py:meth:`~nodetree.Node.as_json`- and